codatio/codat-docs/docs/bank-feeds/bank-feeds-sdk.md

 All of this is included in a single [low-code JavaScript component](https://www.npmjs.com/package/@codat/sdk-bank-feeds-types).
 Our rich configuration properties allow your application to interact with the SDK and customize text and branding in a way that creates a trusted, compelling experience.

 This is supported by easier creation of many source accounts at once via our new batch [Create source accounts](/bank-feeds-api#/operations/create-batch-source-account) endpoint.

-## Who's this for?

-Anyone looking to build to Codat's Bank Feeds product should use this SDK.

-If you've already built your own user interface, consider migrating to take advantage of the new SDK's benefits and numerous upcoming features, including:

-- An embedded, improved mapping UI.
-- Advanced features include support for integrating with multi-entity structures.
-- Reduced maintenance as Bank Feeds SDK is always up to date.

 ## The flow